 Our ESHRE 2019 Speaker Schedule was packed as ever, featuring a fantastic line-up of speakers sharing their knowledge and insights within their respective fields of IVF and genetics.

-Both Stephen Troup PhD, Consultant Reproductive Scientist and Steve Levett PhD, Director of Clinical Application CooperSurgical picked up the point that, despite all the advances in technology, it is important to continue to review how you address the basics of embryology, ie culture media pH monitoring.
+In their talks, Stephen Troup PhD, Consultant Reproductive Scientist and Steve Levett PhD, Director of Clinical Application at CooperSurgical expressed that, despite all the advances in technology, it is important to continue to review how you address the basics of embryology such as culture media pH monitoring.

-Lodo Parmegiani PhD, Laboratory Director, GynePro Medical Center, once again held very popular demonstrations on sperm selection as well as how to improve vitrification efficiency.
-If you are interested in finding out more about more in-depth training sessions in these fields, click here for a list of relevant training course dates.
+One of our lecturers, Lodo Parmegiani PhD, Laboratory Director, GynePro Medical Center, held popular demonstrations on sperm selection as well as how to improve vitrification efficiency.
+To book a course on these topics or find more information about our in-depth training sessions please click here.